-Knob And Tube WiringThis has been our specialty since 1996 and we generally always have at least one of these projects in progress.
-One of our strengths is that we will take ownership of the patching required to repair the holes made by the rewire itself.
-As a result, our holes tend to be more “patching friendly” and our projects are completed faster.
-We will always treat your residence as a home not as a jobsite.
+Knob And Tube WiringKnob and tube wiring removal has been our specialty since 1996.
+One of our strengths is in taking ownership of the patching required to repair the holes made by the rewiring.
+This makes our holes more “patching friendly.”
+We always aim to complete projects with efficiency and treat your residence as a home and not just a job site.

-- Arrived on time for the quotation
+- Arriving on time for the quotation

-- Provided a written detailed quotation
+- Providing a written and detailed quote

-Why Knob & Tube Wiring Is Dangerous?
+Why is Knob and Tube Wiring Dangerous?

 Absence of Ground Wire

-Does Not Do Well With Moisture
+Does Not Do Well with Moisture